webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Control-Machine.md

 - Ability/Cost/6
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/CONTROL
+- Ability/Categories/Control
 ---

 ## Control Machine
+>6  Intellect

 You can attempt to control the functions of any machine, intelligent or otherwise, within short range for ten minutes.
 Action.